blitz0p3rations/blitz0p3rations.github.io/_posts/2023-01-05-Phishing-credentials-and-bypass-2FA.md

 Phishing is a type of social engineering attack often used to steal user data, including login credentials and credit card numbers.

-It occurs when an attacker, masquerading as a trusted entity, dupes a victim into opening an email, instant message, or text message. {: .lead} <!--break-->
+It occurs when an attacker, masquerading as a trusted entity, dupes a victim into opening an email, instant message, or text message. {: .lead} <!–-break-–>

 Before setting up a phishing campaign, it's crucial to assess misconfigurations within the targeted domains.
 Exploiting these misconfigurations can make the phishing setup more effective.
 Here are some steps to consider: